EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/04_testing/README.md

 - [ ] `getByTestId` and a `cy.session`-based `login` command exist and are used
 - [ ] The Cypress runner shows the login flow ran **once** across two tests
 - [ ] The token is persisted in `localStorage` by `src/stores/auth.ts`
+- [ ] You ran the four mutations of step 8, one at a time — including the Cypress one — each turning the expected test red, and `git diff src/ cypress/` is empty again

 **You can explain**